JoshMate/Monolith/README.md

 ## The Holds

 1. Long Range - Capture and defend a long Bridge.
 Only a single choke point and good for LMGs and Snipers.
-2. Long Range - Capture and defend a bunker on top of a hill.
+2. Long Range - Capture and defend a vault on top of a hill.
 Good height advantage for the player and cover for sosigs.
 3. Medium Range - Capture and defend a fortified house.
 Stealth Infiltration and good indoors CQB.
-4. Medium Range - Capture and defend a Pill box.
-Only a single entrace and plenty of windows to shoot out of.
+4. Medium Range - Capture and defend a WW2 style bunker.
+Only a single entrace and plenty of openings to shoot out of.
 5. Short Range - Capture and defend a bizzare statue.
 Very close range combat, like vanilla.
 Sosigs come from all directions.
 6. Short Range - Capture and defend a ventilation room.
 Very close range combat, like vanilla.
 Sosigs come from a single direction.